-- (m) Inventories: Inventories are stated at the lower of cost or net realizable value.
-Cost of finished and semi-finished products includes all costs incurred in bringing inventories to their current location and state of manufacture and comprises raw materials, labor, an applicable amount of production overhead (based on normal operating capacity, but excludes borrowing costs) and packaging.
-The cost of raw materials and finished goods is determined based on the weighted average method.
+- (m) Inventories: Inventories, consisting of raw materials, semi-finished goods, finished goods, and spare parts are stated at the lower of cost or net realizable value and are accounted for using the perpetual inventory approach by applying the weighted average method.
+They are initially recognized against the trade accounts payable and are valued at the lower of cost and net realizable value.
+Inventory variation is accounted for as part of the cost of goods sold as soon as revenue is being recorded.
+Please also see Note 2.5 (a) Revenue from contracts with customers.
+Cost of finished and semi finished products includes all costs incurred in bringing inventories to their current location and state of manufacture and comprises raw materials, labor, an applicable amount of production overhead (based on normal operating capacity, but excludes borrowing costs) and packaging.
 Net realizable value for finished goods is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
 The net realizable value for raw materials is the estimated replacement cost in the ordinary course of business. - (n) Cash and Cash Equivalents: The Group considers time deposits and other highly liquid investments with original maturity of three months or less, to be cash equivalents.